 Ri is the maximal ratio of the number of measurement gap where measurement object i is a candidate to be measured over the number of measurement gap where measurement object i is a candidate and not used for a long-periodicity measurement defined above.

-9.1.5.2.5 SA mode: carrier-specific scaling factor for PRS-based measurements performed within gaps
+9.1.5.2.5 SA mode: carrier-specific scaling factor for NR PRS measurements performed within gaps

-The requirements in this clause apply for NR PRS-based measurements for positioning in clause 9.9.Editor’s note: FFS whether/how the contents of 9.1.5.2.2 can be reused here.
+The requirements specified for NR PRS measurements for positioning in clause 9.1.5.2.2 apply for NR PRS measurements for positioning in clause 9.9.

-9.1.5.2.6 NE-DC: carrier-specific scaling factor for PRS-based measurements performed within gaps
+9.1.5.2.6 NE-DC: carrier-specific scaling factor for NR PRS measurements performed within gaps

-The requirements in this clause apply for NR PRS-based measurements for positioning in clause 9.9.
+The requirements specified for NR PRS measurements for positioning in clause 9.1.5.2.3 apply for NR PRS measurements for positioning in clause 9.9.

-Editor’s note: FFS whether/how the contents of 9.1.5.2.3 can be reused here.

-9.1.5.2.7 NR-DC: carrier-specific scaling factor for PRS-based measurements performed within gaps
+9.1.5.2.7 NR-DC: carrier-specific scaling factor for NR PRS measurements performed within gaps

-The requirements in this clause apply for NR PRS-based measurements for positioning in clause 9.9.
+The requirements specified for NR PRS measurements for positioning in clause 9.1.5.2.4 apply for NR PRS measurements for positioning in clause 9.9.

-Editor’s note: FFS whether/how the contents of 9.1.5.2.4 can be reused here.
+.